jfmeadow/q2oligo/README.md

 -------

-Any deviation from these 3 or 4 arguments, in the correct order, will fail and exit with directions.
+Any deviation from these 3 or 4 arguments, in the correct order, passed to `q2oligo.py` will fail and exit with directions.